 Simple answer: yes, it is possible although it may be a challenge.
 The best place to start looking for funding is in your home country.
 That way, you could transfer the funding to your studies in South Africa.
 Some institutions also offer funding to international students.
 When applying, make sure you keep an eye out for these opportunities.
 We have some specific information on how to find funding for Namibian and Nigerian students.

 If you would like to study abroad, there are some funding options available.
 These options are mainly scholarship programmes and are awarded in the following categories: merit, subject-specific, student-specific, destination-specific and programme-specific.
-Find out more here.
+Find out more.
 If you don’t qualify for a scholarship, there are a few countries abroad which offer free or low cost tuition.
-You can get information on these countries here.
+You can get information on these countries on this article.

 This bursary is open to anyone and everyone who can show they are ambitious and eager to initiate change.
 You will be able to apply online through EduFunding.
 Please note that our EduOne bursary gives no preference to any demographic.
-Find out all the specific requirements and application details here.
+Find out all the specific requirements and application details.

 Yes, you can.
 Take a look around our EduFunding platform for postgraduate funding opportunities.
 Quite a few tertiary institutions also offer their postgraduates funding opportunities.
 The National Research Foundation (NRF) is another option – they offer funding for certain postgraduate studies.